nabostylisten/nabostylisten/scripts/migration/phase-3-services/TEST_PLAN.md

 | "Description parsing failed" | Review MySQL description format edge cases          |
 | "Invalid duration/price"     | Check for NULL or negative values in MySQL          |

+### Important Note: Orphaned Services

+⚠️ **Expected Behavior**: The migration will correctly skip services that reference stylists who no longer exist in the MySQL `stylist` table.
+This is intentional data integrity protection.

+**Background**: In the old MySQL system, some stylists were deleted without cascading the delete to their services, resulting in orphaned service records.
+The migration system identifies these orphaned services and excludes them to maintain referential integrity in the new PostgreSQL database.

+**Typical Impact**:
+- Approximately 25-30 services may be skipped due to missing stylist references
+- This represents ~10-15% of total services depending on the dataset
+- These services cannot be migrated as they lack valid ownership

+**Validation**: Check the `temp/services-created.json` output for skipped services with `skip_reason: "Stylist not found in user mapping"`

 ---

 ## Step 4: Create Services (`04-create-services.ts`)